-Previously, Ms. Beers held various positions at nonprofit organizations working on health and social issues, including facilitating learning opportunities within the entertainment industry for accurate depiction of health and social issues in the media.
+Previously, Alissa held various positions at nonprofit organizations working on health and social issues, including facilitating learning opportunities within the entertainment industry for accurate depiction of health and social issues in the media.
 She completed a health communication fellowship at the National Cancer Institute within the Department of Health & Human Services’ National Institutes of Health.
 Alissa holds a master’s degree in health communication from George Mason University.
 She received a bachelor’s degree in communication from The College of New Jersey.